wassermanlab/OpenFlexTyper/docs/source/index.rst

 ^^^^^^^^^^^^^^^

 To get you started with FlexTyper, you can start by creating a Setting.ini file.
-Setting.ini files look like the following, and are a convenient resource file used when running FlexTyper.

-`Example of FlexTyper Setting file`_

-As you can see, the configuration contains all information needed to run a search.
+An example can be found inside the extras directory in the github repository. https://github.com/wassermanlab/OpenFlexTyper

 Execution
 ^^^^^^^^^